 This statement sets out The City of Liverpool College’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business and supply chains.

 This statement relates to actions and activities during the financial year 1 August 2020 to 31 July 2021.

 The City of Liverpool College Group recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

-This statement covers the activities of The City of Liverpool College and our subsidiary company Shared Education Services Limited and Liverpool Business Services Limited.
-The College has a learner population of approximately 12,000 and a turnover of approximately £36 million.
+This statement covers the activities of The City of Liverpool College and our subsidiary company Shared Education Services Limited.
+The College has a learner population of approximately 12,000 and a turnover of more than £36 million.

 The City of Liverpool College Group has a diverse supply chain covering staffing resources and operational activities including, but not limited to, estates management, cleaning, and transport.

 The City of Liverpool College Group is aware of its legal responsibility, and ensures that our supply chain complies with the Act.
 This includes policies, risk assessment, due diligence and training requirements.

 The City of Liverpool College has a number of policies that assist in preventing slavery and human trafficking in its operations, including:

 The City of Liverpool College Group encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 The Whistleblowing Procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

 The City of Liverpool College Group provides advice and guidance to staff that includes references to modern slavery and trafficking in the form of published guidance and formal staff training.
 The legislation, and its implications for practitioners and students, are clarified in the College’s Safeguarding Policy and is covered in the associated Safeguarding Guidance documentation.
 In addition it is fully covered in face to face staff training packages during staff induction and in advanced training offered to key staff.